William Andrews Nesfield: Treberfydd, Brecon

 Treberfydd house was built near Brecon by John Loughborough Pearson for the Raikes family in 1852.
 The Treberfydd grounds contain the only remaining example of a Nesfield garden still tended by descendants of the patron for whom he created it.
 While the detailed planting of the Nesfield parterre has been grassed over, Treberfydd contains one of the gardener's signature vistas, called The Long Walk.
 It can be found by standing at the gate of the kitchen gardens and looking back through a landscaped woodland to the manicured lawns of the estate.

 Kinmel Hall, Conwy

 Kinmel Hall is the third house to be built on the site in Conwy county borough.
 Designed by W. A. Nesfield's son, William Eden Nesfield, it was completed in the 1870s, and W. A. Nesfield was responsible for the adjoining 18 acre of walled gardens.

 Neuport House, Herefordshire

 This was a modest work but typical of his style with a semi circular lawn, borders and neatly trimmed yew hedges including a tazza, identical to that he installed at his Regents Park project.

+The Nesfield Archive

+The archive contains over 900 drawings and watercolours, over 700 plans and sketches, for example a beautiful sketch for the Perseus and Andromeda fountain at Whitley Court and other items, for example books annotated by Nesfield.

+The archive was offered for sale to Sotheby's and through the help of Dr. Shirley Rose Evans was acquired by the Garden Museum in 2024 with the assistance of National Heritage Memorial Fund, the Art Fund, the Arts Council England/V&A Purchase Fund, and the Friends of the Nations’ Libraries.